Fred Lowry: Early life

-Thomas Frederick Lowry was born in about 1836 at Windsor, near Sydney, the son of former convicts, James Lowry and Ellen Jackson.
-Lowry had five siblings (three brothers and two sisters).
-The Lowry family eventually settled in the Young district.
-The region, comprising the inland slopes and foothills of the Great Dividing Range and the area further west known as 'The Levels', became more closely settled from the early 1830s as pastoral runs were increasingly taken up in the region.
-The Lowry boys became stockmen and Fred Lowry gained a reputation as a good horseman and skillful horse-breaker.
+Thomas Frederick Lowry was born c.
+1836 in Windsor, New South Wales, to former convicts, James Lowry and Ellen Jackson.
+Lowry had five siblings—three brothers and two sisters.
+The Lowry family eventually settled in the Young district inland of the Great Dividing Range, which had seen increasingly dense settlement since the early 1830s.
+Lowry and his brothers became stockmen and Lowry, who was described as gaunt and tall—exceeding 6 ft—gained a reputation as a good horseman and skillful horse-breaker.